 That's fine.
 AI is like any power tool — works great when you know what you're doing, dangerous and frustrating when you don't.
 Learning to run it well is its own job.

 I do that job.
 You tell me the chore.
 I use the AI tools to build the thing that kills it.
-You never have to touch the AI yourself — you just get the tool that comes out the other end.
+You never have to touch the AI yourself.

 You BCC every customer invoice to a special address.
 The line items, dates, and totals end up in your Google Sheet automatically.
 No copy-paste.
 Ever.